International-GNSS-Service/SLM/doc/source/overview.rst

     * **Evolving Technologies**

         GNSS technologies are constantly evolving.
-So the pertinent information organizations and researches are interested in does too.
-The data tracked for ground stations must be allowed to evolve over time, while maintaining backwards compatibility with older data models.
+So the pertinent information that organizations and researches are interested in does too.
+The data tracked for ground stations must be allowed to evolve over time, while maintaining backwards compatibility with older schemas/data models.

     * **Legacy Systems**